 Real Christmas Trees

-And considering experts say restoring and protecting sustainably managed forests, including Christmas tree farms, is a vital part in addressing climate change, buying a real tree is a great way to get an eco Christmas tree.
+And considering experts say restoring and protecting sustainably managed forests, including Christmas tree farms, is a vital part of addressing climate change, buying a real tree is a great way to get an eco Christmas tree.

-When buying a real Christmas tree this year, it’s better to buy directly from the Xmas tree farm to avoid unnecessary transport, plastic sleeves around the tree, and to ensure your tree is as fresh as possible.
+When buying a real cut Christmas tree this year, it’s better to buy directly from the Xmas tree farm to avoid unnecessary transport, plastic sleeves around the tree, and to ensure your tree is as fresh as possible.

 Other Eco-Friendly Christmas Tree Options